‘Time to act, not find fault,’ says health ministry on Nizamuddin cases

 Agarwal added that all necessary steps were being taken to contain any further spread of the disease in the cluster.

-"Delhi government is already taking necessary action including, quarantining, hospitalisation or health profiling for symptomatic cases," Agarwal said at the daily briefing held to update on the status of coronavirus spread in the country and the efforts to contain it.
+"Delhi government is already taking necessary action including, quarantining, hospitalisation or health profiling for symptomatic cases," Agarwal said at the daily briefing.

 #Stayathome and send us your selfie